creeszimmerman/esgi-195/README.md

 'GFL_GFM'
 GFL + GFM
 - this isn't quite perfect yet as it isn't quite equilibrated initially.
 I was also trying replicate Fig 18 in the paper but not got there yet

+- could also see if these models correlate with the stability quadratic sketches in Fig 16 RHS